Go to main menu Go to search Go to main content Go to footer

 By Platform

-Person biking on biking lane in Brussels
+Family biking on bike lane

 Cycling has many socio-economic, health, and environmental benefits that its promotion should be a logical policy choice.
 And while most cities are choking under ever-increasing motor traffic, more and more policymakers wish they could turn their city into a ‘Cycling City’.